RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci_part1/step2.md

 **Write down the IP Address and you can proceed to scenario: https://www.katacoda.com/redexpertalliance/courses/oci-course/oci-compute-nginx**

 Up to this point you have configured a Kubernetes cluster on top of Oracle Cloud Infrastructure.
-Is a kubernetes cluster with 3 nodes.
+It is a Kubernetes cluster with 2 nodes.
 Those nodes are OCI compute instances that were created automatically by the quick creation wizard.
 The Kubernetes API Server is serving at the IP address that you've checked in the ~/kube/config file and listening on port 6443.

 ## OCI Cloud Shell
 The OCI Cloud Shell us a browser based command line interface that is available in the OCI Console.
 The Cloud Shell environment is configured for accessing OCI resources.
 It provides many tools - including the OCI CLI, Terraform, Fn CLI and also kubectl.
 The OKE Cluster instance that you have created can be accessed using kubectl in the Cloud Shell.
-Copy and paste the contents of the ~/kube/config file to a kubeconfig file in the Cloud Shell environment and run *kubectl* with the environment variable KUBECONFIG referring to this file.
+You can try this out in the next (Bonus) step/